TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-selfhelp-troubleshootingportal.md

 ## **Recommended steps**

-The [Intune Troubleshooting Portal](https://aka.ms/intunetroubleshooting1) allows you to easily look up detailed information on a user's enrollment issue.
+The [intune troubleshooting portal](https://aka.ms/intunetroubleshooting1) allows you to easily look up detailed information on a user's enrollment issue.
 It will also provide resolutions for many common enrollment failures along with issues for policy, apps and other features.
-Review the Troubleshooting Portal documentation [here](https://docs.microsoft.com/intune/help-desk-operators).
+Review the troubleshooting portal documentation [here](https://docs.microsoft.com/intune/help-desk-operators).